How Do You Prepare a Tablet Dosage?

 - In the direct comparison method, expensive or specialized excipients are required.

-- In this method there may be powder flow issues arises in the tablet machine.
+- In this method, there may be powder flow issues arising in the tablet machine.

-- The final tablets which is prepared by the dry granulation become softer as compared to the tablet prepared by the wet granulation methods.
-Problems may occur during post-tableting techniques, for Example— film coating.
+- The final tablets, which are prepared by the dry granulation method, become softer compared to the tablets prepared by the wet granulation method.
+Problems may occur during post-tableting techniques, for Example, film coating.

-- In the direct compression method, the colorants are not used in the formulation because of mottled appearance can be occurred in the final dosage form.
+- In the direct compression method, the colorants are not used in the formulation because a mottled appearance can occur in the final dosage form.

 Read More - Solid oral dosage forms (Tablet or Capsules)